Auto-leveling

 4. Toggle Perform automatic leveling on clips.

-To resolve this, use the Blade tool to split the clip before and after the volume spike, then re-run auto-leveling on the quieter portion.
+• Use the Blade tool to split the clip before and after the spike.